 - production of infectious clones of insect viruses;

 - microbiome characterization of phytoplasma insect vectors;

 - SNP genotyping of grapevine.

-I am also collaborating to the “V2P2 repository” project with some IPSP colleagues and with Giancarlo Birello and Anna Perin of IRCrES – CNR.
-This open source e-infrastructure is designed to preserve and share research data about plant-microbe interactions.
+I am also collaborating to the “V2P2 repository” project with some IPSP colleagues and with Giancarlo Birello and Anna Perin from IRCrES – CNR.
+This open source e-infrastructure is designed to preserve and share research data about plant viruses.